CycloneDX/cyclonedx.org/use-cases/index.md

 a parent component.
 As an analogy, an automotive dashboard contains an instrument panel component.
 And the instrument panel component contains a speedometer component.
 This nested relationship is called an assembly in CycloneDX.
 Software assemblies that can be represented in CycloneDX can range from large enterprise solutions comprising multiple systems, to cloud-native deployments containing large collections of related micro-services.
+Assemblies can also describe simpler inclusions such as software packages which contain supporting files.

 <div class="callout callout--success" markdown="1">
 Assemblies, or leafs within an assembly, can independently be signed.
 BOMs comprising component assemblies from